STAR Interview Technique and How to Ace an Interview

 Successfully improved capital efficiencies by >$500mln and improved profitability.

 Use this method to create a number of stories so you are prepared for an interview.
-Make sure the stories are relevant for the role, substantiate the required skillsets and also demonstrate a measurable outcome.
+Ensure the stories are relevant for the role, substantiate the required skillsets, and demonstrate a measurable outcome.